You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol levels.
-It works by reducing the production of cholesterol in the liver, thereby lowering the levels of low-density lipoprotein (LDL) or "bad" cholesterol in the blood.
+Lipitor, also known as atorvastatin, is a statin medication used to lower cholesterol levels in the blood.
+It works by inhibiting the production of cholesterol in the liver, which can help to reduce the risk of heart disease and stroke.
+Lipitor is available in various forms, including tablets and capsules, and is typically taken once daily.

-Daily Dosing and Dizziness Risk
+Why Daily Dosing May Increase Dizziness Risk

-Other Factors Contributing to Dizziness Risk
+Other Factors That May Increase Dizziness Risk

 Conclusion